FIGU Special Bulletin 031

 Human equality, by the way, also means that no work of any human being is more valuable or less valuable than the work of another human being.
 All work fulfills an important function in society and is therefore absolutely equal in value.
 Consequently, the work of every human being is an equally valuable contribution to society, be it the work of a computer specialist at Microsoft or a burger flipper at McDonalds.
 As a society, we are indebted to specialists like Bill Gates whenever we use a computer and we are equally indebted to our nation's burger flippers whenever we're on the go and need a quick meal.
 However, it's hard teaching young people that one job is just as valuable as another, when a privileged minority like Bill Gates rakes in billions of dollars a year, while millions of hard-working American families can barely make ends meet.
 In a truly democratic and humanitarian society, it's the right and the duty of every responsible citizen to question such inequality.
 After all, 37 million working Americans live below the poverty line, and that is unworthy of human dignity!
 If all work is equally valuable and worthy of human dignity, then why aren't all wages?

 The prevailing wage inequality throughout the world stems from a false and arrogant assumption that certain jobs are more valuable than others because they allegedly require greater responsibility or a higher education.
 All jobs, however, require responsibility and know-how, whether it's the job of a teacher, a farmer, a musician, a writer, an office cleaner, a scientist, a street sweeper, a politician or whatever.
-Every human being fulfills an important function in society through his work, and viewed as a whole, no human being is more or less important or more or less valuable than another in the fulfillment of his work.
+Every human being fulfills an important function in society through his work, and viewed as a whole, no human being is more or less important or more or less valuable than another in the fulfilment of his work.
 Therefore, no work of any human being is better, higher, nobler, more important, more meaningful or more valuable than that of another.
 Every job is equally important and should therefore receive equal pay.

 Decisive in performing any work is the effort put forth.
 Therefore, all human beings have an equal obligation to perform their work to the best of their ability.
 In return, they should be paid according to the human effort they invest.
 This means that whoever performs a job to the best of his ability should be paid more than whoever performs a job far below his ability.
 A system based on rewarding human effort would be more just than the current system of rewarding performance alone because no two people are alike in their abilities and skills.
 Why should someone be punished with a lower wage for doing his best, when he is less skilled, or rewarded with a higher wage for performing below his potential, when he is more skilled?
 Besides, a fair system of payment, based on human effort, would be a great incentive for every human being to do his best at work.